Skip to main content

 While a lung transplant is a major operation that can involve many complications, it can improve your health and quality of life.
 Every potential lung transplant patient must be carefully assessed.
 The assessment phase starts when your specialist refers you to the Lung Transplant Team.

-To be eligible for a lung transplant, you must be a BC resident with a Personal Care Card Number and be referred by your lung specialist to the Lung Transplant Team at Vancouver General Hospital.
+To be eligible for a lung transplant, you must be a B.C. resident with a Personal Care Card number and be referred by your lung specialist to the Lung Transplant Team at Vancouver General Hospital.

 Once referred, you will undergo a variety of physical and psychological tests and examinations.
 You should be well informed about your disease and demonstrate good health behaviour and a commitment to follow health care guidelines.